By GlobalTimesAI.com Auto & Safety Desk

 What’s Going On?

-Ford Motor Company has announced a major recall of 312,120 vehicles in the United States due to a critical concern with its Electronic Brake Booster (EBB) module.
-Cars affected include 2025 models of the Ford F-150, Expedition, Bronco, Ranger, and the Lincoln Navigator.
+In the United States, Ford Motor Company has announced a significant recall of 312,120 vehicles because of a serious issue with its Electronic Brake Booster (EBB) module.
+Among the vehicles impacted are the Ford F-150, Expedition, Bronco, Ranger, and Lincoln Navigator models from 2025.

 Ford’s Response: Free Fix & Notifications

-This marks the 94th recall by Ford in 2025, the highest among automakers tracked by NHTSA , Fox Business+4Houston Chronicle+4WDIV+4.
-It joins other recent recalls involving electrical failures, fuel leaks, and software defects, raising questions over design complexity and quality control , The SunHouston Chronicle.
+This marks the 94th recall by Ford in 2025, the highest among automakers tracked by NHTSA Along with other recent recalls involving software flaws, fuel leaks, and electrical failures, it raises concerns about quality control and design complexity.

 Why It Matters: Safety, Technology & Consumer Awareness